jaiarobotics/jaiabot/src/doc/markdown/page55_vpn.md

 # VPN Setup

-We use a VPN to securely connect to the Jaiabots for development and testing.
+We use a VPN to securely connect to the JaiaBots for development and testing.

 ## Wireguard